Chu-Te-Ethan-Chen/C/face_routing/README.md

 Generate a Planar Subgraph
 Given:
+  1.node.txt
-  1.Number of nodes
+  2.Number of nodes
-  2.Nodes with non-negative coordinates(x, y) (the input graph is connected when we add links if dist(u,v) ≤ 1)
+  3.Nodes with non-negative coordinates(x, y) (the input graph is connected when we add links if dist(u,v) ≤ 1)
 Goal:
+  1.output link.txt
-  1.The edges before and after planarization
+  2.The edges before and after planarization
 Constraints:
   1.The first node ID should be smaller than the second one for each link
   2.The links should be sequentially indexed in ascending order of the first node ID